yuxqiu/UCL-Programming-Tutor-2022/weeks/week11/note.md

     4. Bootstrap

-## Javascript
+## JavaScript

-1. What is Javascript
+1. What is JavaScript

 2. Where to put the script
    1. `<script>`
    2. [Differences between href and src](https://stackoverflow.com/questions/3395359/difference-between-src-and-href)

-3. Define variables, Functions and Scope
+3. Define variables, Functions, and Scope
    1. `var`
    2. `function`
    3. Scope